 Try clicking the button again and saying "Motor ADVANCE" (instead of Motor Forward)

 Try clicking the button again and saying "Motor OFF"

 We will talk about the other controls in this application a little later.
 For now, let us move on to building the K'nex Bobble Car.

 Step 6: Parts Needed for the Bobble Car

 Here are the parts you will need to build the K'nex Bobble car.
 We have already discussed how to customize a K'nex motor for this project.
 We have also made a functioning Bobble based on the nRF52832 from Adafruit.
 The only other special part we need for this build is a micro servo motor which has been modified to work with other K'nex parts.
 We will build that in the next step.

 Step 7: Build a K'nex Mounted Servo

 To make it easy to mount a micro servo into any K'nex project, I attached two K'nex 3-way red connectors to the sides of the servo using the Loctite Plastics Bonding system that I purchased at my local Ace hardware store.
+Alternatively, you can use epoxy but you will want to use sand paper to slightly roughen all the parts.
 All I had to do was apply the activator to the sides of the servo and adhesive to the K'nex parts according to the instructions on the Loctite product and press the parts together.
 This results in a durably strong and even water resistant mount.
 In a similar way, I attached an x-arm servo horn to the K'nex 8-way white connector, applying the activator to the servo horn and adhesive to the K'nex 8-way connector and carefully pressed these two parts together.
 After the K'nex horn assembly set, I screwed the part into the servo using the mounting screw included with the servo parts.
 The servo can now be easily mounted into any K'nex project.

 Step 8: K'nex Motor and Wheel Assembly